BAS Enrollment at Eastern Florida State College

 Step 6: Register for classes, pay your fees, get your Student ID card, parking decal & books

-- Links to the current Schedule of Classes are in the left column.
+- Explore the EFSC Class Schedule for current course offerings.
 Students admitted into the Bachelor's of Applied Science program must meet with the Bachelor's Degree Student Development Specialist to register for classes in-person.

-- Check out the Tuition & Fees link on the left for information on paying fees.
+- Visit the Tuition & Fees sections for information on paying fees.

 - Student ID cards are available at any EFSC Campus Security Office for free by presenting your class registration and a photo ID.
 This ID also will be your library card and replacing a lost card costs $10.